 Most of us have a stash of unbuilt kits (engines, cars, structures, vehicles) sitting in a closet or a drawer somewhere.
 However, this page is not about that kind of collecting, but rather about those who value items in their collection that are built and either too valuable to operate on a layout, or you don't have a layout and you simply enjoy having the items out for you to view at any time, or you are in between layouts and need a safe place to store your collection.

 Below are a few examples of creative displays of collections.
-Click on the name or photo to few more or a larger photo.
-Please contact the webmaster to submit photos of your display.
+Click on the photo to few more or a larger photo.
+Contact the webmaster to add photos of your display or collection.

 This is a common question we get.
 Like with any collecting, the price of an item is based on what the owner is willing to sell it for and what the potential buyer is willing to pay for it.
 For American Flyer products, the recommended guide is the Greenberg's American Flyer Pocket Price Guide.
 A new, updated guide comes out around September or October of each year and usually sells for around $16.
 The guide does not have any photos, but does have detailed explanations regarding condition, grading, etc. It is published by Kalmbach Publications (of Model Railroader magazine fame), and it should be available at nearly any model railroad hobby shop or on the Web.